- Grass clippings

 A more detailed definition of catering waste can also be found on the Environment Agency website.

 New residents are provided with a brown bin free of charge.
-Please complete the bin request form for new residents or contact the Customer Helpline.
+Please complete the bin request form for new residents or contact the Customer Contact Centre.

 You may also be eligible for a free replacement bin if yours has been lost, stolen or damaged.
 If you are not eligible there is a charge please see our fees and charges page.

-Please complete the replacement bins/boxes request form or contact the Customer Helpline.
+Please complete the replacement bins/boxes request form or contact the Customer Contact Centre.